Mother of the Goddess' Dormitory: Manga

-Volume list
+Volumes

 Anime

 An anime adaptation was announced in the fifth volume of the manga on May 25, 2020.
 It was later revealed to be a television series animated by Asread and directed by Shunsuke Nakashige, with Masashi Suzuki handling the series' scripts, and Maiko Okada designing the characters.
 Tomoki Kikuya is composing the series' music.
 The series aired from July 14 to September 15, 2021 on AT-X and other channels.
-The five-member unit Megami Ryōsei performed the opening theme song "Naughty Love", while Megami Ryōsei+α performe the ending theme song "Zettai!
+The five-member unit Megami Ryōsei performed the opening theme song "Naughty Love", while Megami Ryōsei+α performed the ending theme song "Zettai!
 Kimi Sengen."
 Muse Communication licensed the series in South and Southeast Asia.
-The series is licensed in territories outside of Asia by Sentai Filmworks and the English dub of the series debuted on the HIDIVE platform on August 25, 2021.
+The series is licensed in territories outside of Asia by Sentai Filmworks, and the English dub of the series debuted on the Hidive platform on August 25, 2021.